Azure/azure-iot-sdk-csharp/provisioning/device/samples/readme.md

 ## Device provisioning in a nutshell

-Provisioning is achieved by using a single call to the `ProvisioningDeviceClient.RegisterAsync()` API specifying the IDScope (unique for each Provisioning Service deployment), a `SecurityClient` and a `ProvisioningTransportHandler`:
+Provisioning is achieved by using a single call to the `ProvisioningDeviceClient.RegisterAsync()` API specifying the IDScope (unique for each Provisioning Service deployment), a `SecurityProvider` and a `ProvisioningTransportHandler`:

 ```C#
     ProvisioningDeviceClient provClient = ProvisioningDeviceClient.Create(s_idScope, security, transport);